leonardoalt/cav_2022_artifact/README.md

 ```

 Similarly to the smoke example, the output will contain the output from the
 tool using each solver, plus a summary of solving and time at the end.
+Note
+that this time no solver was able to solve the query, which is reflected in the
+summary at the end of `tests/deposit_contract_bv_all_solvers_timeout.txt`.

 In order to remove the main BitVector reasoning from the contract, we replaced
 two instances of the parity test `if ((node & 1) == 1)` by its arithmetic